mteam88/mteam88.github.io/src/content/blog/im-new-to-mev.md

 If you are still interested, read on.

+After reading this, check out my article on writing an MEV bot in Rust: [How to use the Artemis MEV framework](/posts/how-to-use-the-artemis-mev-framework/)

 ### Programming
 To make a competitive MEV bot you need to be able to program exceptionally well.
 Choosing a programming language is the first step.
 You should be comfortable with one of the following languages:
  - [Rust](https://www.rust-lang.org/)